 Meta releases Llama 4 — open source, outperforms GPT-4o

-Meta released Llama 4 this week under an open-source licence, and independent benchmarks suggest it outperforms GPT-4o on most standard evaluations and matches Claude 3.5 Sonnet on reasoning tasks.
-The release includes both a base model and an instruction-tuned variant.
-The implications for the AI industry are significant: a model of this capability being freely available means any company, researcher or developer in the world can now run frontier-level AI without paying API fees.
-It also puts pressure on OpenAI and Anthropic to justify their pricing models.
+Meta released Llama 4 under an open-source licence.
+Independent benchmarks show it outperforms GPT-4o on most standard evaluations and matches Claude 3.5 Sonnet on reasoning tasks.
+A frontier-level model being freely available means any company, researcher or developer can now run this capability without API fees — putting direct pressure on OpenAI and Anthropic to justify their pricing.

-So whatOpen-source AI just caught up to closed frontier models — and that changes the economics of the entire industry.
+So whatOpen-source AI just caught up to closed frontier models.
+That changes the economics of the entire AI industry.

 Source: Meta AI blog, independent benchmarks